All applications should be made via the UCAS website

 Applicants must possess a good honours degree (i.e. 2:2 or above) from a UK university or a recognised equivalent qualification upon commencement of the course.
 The degree subject does not have to be related to this course, but the applicant's previous education must provide the necessary foundation for work as a primary school teacher.

-To that end, it is also a requirement that you have a grade C or above in mathematics, English language and a science subject, or equivalent qualifications (please contact the SCITT office for clarification as to which equivalent qualifications are accepted) prior to commencement of the course.
-We will also accept equivalencies from www.equivalencytesting.com If you have studied for a new GCSE for which you will be awarded a numerical grade then you will need to achieve a minimum grade 4.
+To that end, it is also a requirement that you have a grade C / 4 or above in mathematics, English language and a science subject, or equivalent qualifications (please contact the SCITT office for clarification as to which equivalent qualifications are accepted) prior to commencement of the course.
+We will also accept equivalencies from www.equivalencytesting.com

 Original certificates will be required as proof of qualifications.